-A. Behavior of Attackers
+3.1 Behavior of Attackers

 We first address information-falsification attacks.
-Such attacks can have at least one of two intents: (i) selfish behavior: if the attacker is selfish, it is interested in performance gain for its own without care for others in the network; (ii) malicious behavior: if the attacker is malicious, it aims to degrade the throughput of others in the network as much as possible.
+Such attacks can have at least one of two intents: (i) selfish behavior: if the attacker is selfish, it is interested in its own performance gain without care for others in the network; (ii) malicious behavior: if the attacker is malicious, it aims to degrade the throughput of others in the network as much as possible.